What Is Gold Plating in Project Management? + How to Avoid It

 Here’s an example of what it looks like to manage a project in Plaky:

-In the example above, you can see how one marketing project is organized in different groups (i.e.. this month’s tasks and next month’s tasks), and customizable columns, e.g.:
+In the example above, you can see how one marketing project is organized in different groups (i.e.. this month’s tasks and next month’s tasks), and custom fields, e.g.:

-- Assignee column — where you assign one or multiple team members to different tasks,
+- Assignee field — where you assign one or multiple team members to different tasks,

-- Type column — where you assign different teams, such as marketing or design,
+- Type field — where you assign different teams, such as marketing or design,

-- Priority column — where you keep track of ongoing tasks via colored labels representing Low, Medium, and High priority tasks.
+- Priority field — where you keep track of ongoing tasks via colored labels representing Low, Medium, and High priority tasks.

-- Status column — where you keep track of different statuses with colored labels, such as In progress, Stuck, or Done, and
+- Status field — where you keep track of different statuses with colored labels, such as In progress, Stuck, or Done, and

-- Due date column — where you define deadlines for tasks.
+- Due date field — where you define deadlines for tasks.

 Keeping all important information in one place — such as a Plaky workspace — you’ll know exactly what stage of the project you’re at, and thus control its development.

 There won’t be room for unplanned changes and gold plating, as all team members will know exactly what their assignments and deadlines are.